 The parties agree that for the 2020-2021 academic year only adjuncts who have received a letter of appointment for the Fall 2020 semester may be eligible for compensation for attending Augsburg’s Equity and Inclusion workshops and Practical Pedagogy series sponsored by CTL in August of 2020 despite not formally beginning employment with the University.
 Adjuncts will be compensated at twenty-five dollars ($25) for classes that are advertised as up to and including one hour in duration and fifty dollars ($50) for classes that are advertised as more than one hour in duration.
 Adjuncts will be allowed up to $250 compensation during academic year 2020-2021 for the diversity/anti-racist training classes.
 Further, this training being designated as mandatory, it will not be compensated from the professional development fund.

-Core courses required for the Diversity and Inclusion Certificate Program will be eligible for stipends for adjuncts (this includes Diversity courses offered in August for Fall-contracted adjuncts.
-As stated in the agreement, courses that are 1 hour or less are eligible for $25 stipends, and courses that are over 1 hour are eligible for $50 stipends.
-No stipends will be offered for courses that faculty have already completed in the last two years.
+Core courses required for the Diversity and Inclusion Certificate Program will be eligible for stipends for union adjuncts (this includes Diversity courses offered in August for Fall-contracted adjuncts).
+As stated in the CBA between Augsburg and SEIU, Local 284, courses that are 1 hour or less are eligible for $25 stipends, and courses that are over 1 hour are eligible for $50 stipends.
+No stipends will be offered for courses that faculty have already completed in the last two years or to adjuncts who are not covered by the CBA, though all are encouraged to attend.
 While courses towards advanced standing are encouraged, those courses are not stipend-eligible.
-There will be a cap of $250 per faculty member per year for the Diversity and Inclusion stipends.
+There will be a cap of $250 per union adjunct faculty member per year for the Diversity and Inclusion stipends.

 For information about the Diversity and Inclusion Certificate Program, please visit their page.
 This program is not run by CTL; however, CTL needs to be made aware of your attendance in order for you to receive a stipend.